The Adventures of Pinocchio: Literary analysis

 Before writing Pinocchio, Collodi wrote a number of didactic children's stories for the recently unified Italy, including a series about an unruly boy who undergoes humiliating experiences while traveling the country, titled Viaggio per l'Italia di Giannettino ("Little Johnny's voyage through Italy").
 Throughout Pinocchio, Collodi chastises Pinocchio for his lack of moral fiber and his persistent rejection of responsibility and desire for fun.

 The structure of the story of Pinocchio follows that of the folk-tales of peasants who venture out into the world but are naively unprepared for what they find, and get into ridiculous situations.
 At the time of the writing of the book, this was a serious problem, arising partly from the industrialization of Italy, which led to a growing need for reliable labour in the cities; the problem was exacerbated by similar, more or less simultaneous, demands for labour in the industrialization of other countries.
-One major effect was the emigration of much of the Italian peasantry to cities and to foreign countries, often as far away as South and North America.
+One major effect was the emigration of much of the Italian peasantry to cities and to foreign countries, often as far away as the Americas.

 Some literary analysts have described Pinocchio as an epic hero.
 According to Thomas J. Morrissey and Richard Wunderlich in Death and Rebirth in Pinocchio (1983) "such mythological events probably imitate the annual cycle of vegetative birth, death, and renascence, and they often serve as paradigms for the frequent symbolic deaths and rebirths encountered in literature.
 Two such symbolic renderings are most prominent: re-emergence from a journey to hell and rebirth through metamorphosis.
-Journeys to the underworld are a common feature of Western literary epics: Gilgamesh, Odysseus, Aeneas, and Dante all benefit from the knowledge and power they put on after such descents.
-Rebirth through metamorphosis, on the other hand, is a motif generally consigned to fantasy or speculative literature [...]
+A journey to the underworld—termed katabasis—is a common feature of Eurasian literary epics; Gilgamesh, Odysseus, Aeneas, and Dante all benefit from the knowledge and power they gain after such descents.
+Rebirth through metamorphosis, however, is a motif generally consigned to fantasy or speculative literature [...]
 These two figurative manifestations of the death-rebirth trope are rarely combined; however, Carlo Collodi's great fantasy-epic, The Adventures of Pinocchio, is a work in which a hero experiences symbolic death and rebirth through both infernal descent and metamorphosis.
 Pinocchio is truly a fantasy hero of epic proportions [...]
 Beneath the book's comic-fantasy texture—but not far beneath—lies a symbolic journey to the underworld, from which Pinocchio emerges whole."